 Some of the options to consider include the use of Rutile, one of the three forms of TiO2 but with a high concentration of TiO2 content or utilizing “fine extenders for spacing and functional extenders for air entrapment together with carefully selected dispersants and functional binders.”

-“It is clear to us all that TiO2 is not 100 percent replaceable by filler for example to do so you may need a thicker layer by a factor of eight to 10 to maintain for example opacity, which is not realistic option,”
+“It is clear to us all that TiO2 is not 100 percent replaceable by filler, for example, to do so you may need a thicker layer by a factor of eight to 10 to maintain for example opacity, which is not a realistic option,” he said.

-“Today more than ever, the paint sector buyers and technical departments have a responsibility to cut costs and with the relentless increasing prices in TiO2, there are real opportunities,” said Pleeth.
+“Today more than ever, the paint sector buyers and technical departments have a responsibility to cut costs and with the relentless increasing prices in TiO2, there are real opportunities.”

-“This will hinder the growth of the titanium dioxide market during the forecast period” it says in its ‘Titanium Dioxide (TiO2) Market Research Report to 2023’ report.
+“This will hinder the growth of the titanium dioxide market during the forecast period,” per its ‘Titanium Dioxide (TiO2) Market Research Report to 2023’ report.

 Nevertheless, paint makers across the globe can substantially reduce the cost of a can of paint and retain high product quality by use of functional fillers or extender pigments.

-“For the paint maker the aim is to reduce costs but you need at the same time to maintain the necessary acceptable quality and this is the challenge that can be most successfully achieved with the use of so called functional extenders rather than straight forward fillers,” he said.
+“For the paint maker the aim is to reduce costs but you need at the same time to maintain the necessary acceptable quality and this is the challenge that can be most successfully achieved with the use of so-called functional extenders rather than straight forward fillers,” Pleeth said.

-He said the fillers make it possible to lower the cost of paint because they are “natural occurrence minerals such as clay, talc and carbonate and are often used and regarded as a cheap way of reducing the cost of a can of paint.”
+Fillers make it possible to lower the cost of paint because they are “natural occurrence minerals such a clay, talc and carbonate and are often used and regarded as a cheap way of reducing the cost of a can of paint,” he added.